 You are encouraged to apply early as competition for places is intense.
 It would be wise to apply as soon as possible as there is a rolling admission procedure and a limited number of places in the programme.

 What are the English language requirements for the students who do not speak English as their first language?

 Regarding English language requirements, the programme follows the standardised requirements set Trinity College.
 In summary, in order to be considered for this programme, the applicant who has not been educated through the medium of English will need to present a minimum of the listed score on one of the following exams:

 - TOEFL: 88 - iBT, 230 - Computer based, 570 - paper based

 - Cambridge Certificate of Advanced English: Grade C

 - Cambridge Certificate of Proficiency in English: Grade C

 There is no flexibility on the language requirements.
 Students who do not fulfill the minimum language requirements will not be considered.
 In exceptional circumstances, language scores can be submitted after submission of the rest of the application.
 Applicants who are submitting the scores later should state this in their application.

-Please contact the appropriate M.Sc. programmes director, Dr Peter Stone.
+Please contact the appropriate MSc programme director, Dr Jesse Dillon Savage

 A decision is only made on an application after ALL materials have been received, including letters of recommendation, writing samples etc. When all materials are received, your application will be considered together with other applications which are completed at the same time and a decision given.